Crinetics Pharmaceuticals (CRNX)

 nullAI Analysis | Feedback

-R. Scott Struthers, Ph.D.
-Co-founder and Chief Executive Officer
+R. Scott Struthers, Ph.D., Co-founder, President, and Chief Executive Officer

-Mr. Schilke joined Crinetics as Chief Financial Officer in February 2025, bringing over 25 years of global pharmaceutical experience.
-Before joining Crinetics, he was Chief Financial Officer at Revance Therapeutics (2018-2025), where he managed finance, investor relations, IT, and technical operations, helping the company transition to a commercial entity with two product launches and over $700 million in cumulative revenue.
-Previously, Mr. Schilke served as Chief Financial Officer at Achaogen (2016-2018), where he established various operational functions and executed over $1.5 billion in financing deals.
-He also spent more than a decade at Roche/Genentech in corporate development, commercial finance, marketing, and global operations.
+Tobin "Toby" Schilke joined Crinetics as Chief Financial Officer in February 2025.
+He is a seasoned biopharma executive with over 25 years of global pharmaceutical experience.
+Prior to Crinetics, Mr. Schilke served as Chief Financial Officer at Revance Therapeutics between 2018 and 2025, where he managed finance, investor relations, IT, and technical operations, supporting its transition to a commercial company with two product launches and over $700 million in cumulative revenue.
+He also held the role of Chief Financial Officer at Achaogen from 2016 to 2018, where he established various financial and operational functions to support the approval and launch of the company's first product.
+Earlier in his career, he spent more than a decade at Roche/Genentech, holding increasing roles in corporate development, commercial finance, marketing, and global operations.
+Mr. Schilke successfully executed over $1.5 billion in equity, convertible debt, and structured debt financing, and led numerous partnerships and M&A deals.

-Stephen F. Betz, Ph.D.
-Co-founder and Chief Scientific Officer
+Stephen F. Betz, Ph.D., Co-founder & Chief Scientific Officer

 AI Analysis | Feedback